vid8687/15-466-f17-base0/README.md

 Note that Base0 is attempting to illustrate a very straightfoward "get it done" philosophy of game code design -- I've purposefully removed some of the conveniences one typically uses to sweep things under the rug.

 This is because game0 *does not need* such conveniences.
 It is simple because game0 is simple.

+The game follows the design document, with the following minor changes:
+- Spacebar toggles between missiles falling straight down and  with random directions(default)
+- As score increases, frequency of missiles rather than their speed increases

 ## Requirements

  - glm